FreddeLaszlo/mixedmessages/README.md

 A random sentence generator.
 The generator may not make perfect sense, but then it was meant to be silly!

 ## How to launch
-Open index.html in a browser.
+Download the three files to the same folder on ytour system or web server.
+Open index.html in a browser or click [here](https://freddelaszlo.github.io/mixedmessages/).

 ## How to test the JavaScript
 Either: